From September 14th, 2019, new European regulation has required Strong Customer Authentication (SCA) for online payments from European customers.

 SCA and the liability shift

-Unfortunately, marketplaces sometimes encounter dishonest credit card disputes.
+Unfortunately, marketplaces sometimes encounter double credit card disputes.

 A dishonest credit card dispute happens when a customer books a service, but after getting it, contacts their credit card issuers and claims they didn’t make the card payment themselves.